-Government regulators can utilize direct egg coding to improve food safety and to simplify and expedite a food recall even after coded packaging has been discarded by the consumer.
+Government regulators at both the state and federal level can utilize direct egg coding to improve food safety and to simplify and expedite a food recall even after coded packaging has been discarded by the consumer.

-Packers and graders benefit by complying with retailer requirements and with food safety and egg laws, and can use direct egg coding to brand their eggs to help build consumer loyalty.
-Coding directly on the eggs may also help meet export requirements.
+Packers and graders benefit by complying with retailer requirements and with food safety and egg laws, and can use direct egg coding to brand their eggs to help build consumer loyalty directly with the farm.
+Coding directly on the eggs may also help meet export requirements into the EU and other regions.